IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLFragmentNode withInlineFragment(GraphQLFragmentNode fragment)` - Adds a child fragment node with the set of fields for a particular type.

 `GraphQLFragmentNode withInlineFragments(GraphQLFragmentNode[] fragments)` - Adds child fragment nodes with the set of fields for particular types.

+`GraphQLFragmentNode includeIf(Boolean condition)` - Adds a new `include` directive to the current fragment.
+Accepts one parameter of type Boolean.
+Indicates whether the current fragment needs to be included in the response.

+`GraphQLFragmentNode includeIf(String variable)` - Adds a new `include` directive to the current fragment.
+Accepts one parameter of type String that represents the query variable name (can be passed with or without the `$` sign).
+Indicates whether the current fragment needs to be included in the response.

+`GraphQLFragmentNode skipIf(Boolean condition)` - Adds a new `skip` directive to the current fragment.
+Accepts one parameter of type Boolean.
+Indicates whether the current fragment needs to be skipped in the response.

+`GraphQLFragmentNode skipIf(String variable)` - Adds a new `skip` directive to the current fragment.
+Accepts one parameter of type String that represents the query variable name (can be passed with or without the `$` sign).
+Indicates whether the current fragment needs to be skipped in the response.

 `String build()` - Builds a non-formatted string representation of the fragment.